YORP effect: Term

-The term was coined by David P. Rubincam in 2000 to honor four important contributors to the concepts behind the so-named YORP effect.
+The term was coined by David P. Rubincam in 2000 to honor four important contributors to the concepts behind this effect.
 In the 19th century, Ivan Yarkovsky realized that the thermal radiation escaping from a body warmed by the Sun carries off momentum as well as heat.
 Translated into modern physics, each emitted photon possesses a momentum p = E/c where E is its energy and c is the speed of light.
 Vladimir Radzievskii applied the idea to rotation based on changes in albedo and Stephen Paddack realized that shape was a much more effective means of altering a body's spin rate.
 Stephen Paddack and John O'Keefe suggested that the YORP effect leads to rotational bursting and by repeatedly undergoing this process, small asymmetric bodies are eventually reduced to dust.

 Physical mechanism

 In principle, electromagnetic radiation interacts with the surface of an asteroid in three significant ways: radiation from the Sun is (1) absorbed and (2) diffusively reflected by the surface of the body and the body's internal energy is (3) emitted as thermal radiation.
 Since photons possess momentum, each of these interactions leads to changes in the angular momentum of the body relative to its center of mass.
 If considered for only a short period of time, these changes are very small, but over longer periods of time, these changes may integrate to significant changes in the angular momentum of the body.
-For bodies in a heliocentric orbit, the relevant long period of time is the orbital period (i.e. year), since most asteroids have rotation periods (i.e. days) shorter than their orbital periods.
+For bodies in a heliocentric orbit, the relevant long period of time is the orbital period (i.e., year), since most asteroids have rotation periods (i.e., days) shorter than their orbital periods.
 Thus, for most asteroids, the YORP effect is the secular change in the rotation state of the asteroid after averaging the solar radiation torques over first the rotational period and then the orbital period.